-To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
+To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
 The law doesn’t require you to replace your air conditioner.
-Eventually, your AC will quit running and it will need to be replaced, and only R410a units will be available to buy.
+Ultimately, your AC will stop working and it will need to be replaced, and only R410a units will be available to buy.

-You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
+You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
 While this sounds like a good alternative, the price of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
 You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely accessable.

-If you aren’t aware of what type of AC refrigerant your air conditioning system uses, we can help.
+If you aren’t aware of what type of AC refrigerant your air conditioning system uses, let us help.
 Call Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, what you can do.